consoledotdev/home/content/research/mars.md

 ### Earth’s internet

 The internet is a large group of interconnected networks.
-Each network has one or many devices connected to it, each with its own unique address.
+Each network has one or many devices connected to it, each with its own IP address.
 When you access a service hosted on the internet, such as a website, your local computer uses several protocols to figure out how to communicate with the destination, make a request to it, and get the response back to you.
 If the destination is